-- A. Maintain strong industry and employer networks to: - deliver training that directly links to local job vacancies and employment outcomes; - · facilitate any vocational or work placements; and - support students to transition to the workforce or into further training, or advance in their chosen career. - B. Deliver quality training and assessment services that support students to complete the course (qualification or skill set if applicable).
-When undertaking recognition of prior learning (RPL) assessment, the SAS must be able to demonstrate compliance with all RPL requirements outlined in the Department's Audit Evidence Requirements (VET Investment Programs). - C. Inform students they are required to complete a training and employment survey within three months of completing or discontinuing subsidised training. - D. Manage an effective student survey process to achieve an adequate response rate from all enrolled training participants who have completed training and students who withdrew or discontinued for whatever reason. - E. Report student survey responses quarterly to the department in accordance with the timelines in the student training and employment survey fact sheet.
-This includes a nil report to be submitted by SAS that have no student completions or discontinuing students for the quarter.
-The SAS must submit collated results using the report template published on the department's website and retain evidence of student responses.
+- A. Maintain strong industry and employer networks to: - deliver training that directly links to local job vacancies and employment outcomes; - facilitate any vocational or work placements; and - support students to transition to the workforce or into further training, or advance in their chosen career. - B. Deliver quality training and assessment services that support students to complete the course (qualification or skill set if applicable).
+When undertaking recognition of prior learning (RPL) assessment, the SAS must be able to demonstrate compliance with all RPL requirements outlined in the Department's Audit Evidence Requirements (VET Investment Programs).